 pic by jordan prosser

-I am an associate artist of UK interactive theatre company Coney.
-As associate in residence, I create and present workshops and participatory performances, including Shadow of the Future (for the Imperial War Museum) and 95 Years or Less (for Forum for the Future).
+David is an associate artist of UK interactive theatre company Coney.
+As associate in residence, he creates and present workshops and participatory performances, including Temperature Check (for the Wellcome Trust) and 95 Years or Less (for Forum for the Future).

 Sipat Lawin Ensemble

-I’m a regular collaborator of Filipino theatre ensemble Sipat Lawin.
-I’ve scripted and co-devised Sipat productions including Are You Ready To Take The Law Into Your Own Hands?, Battalia Royale and Gobyerno.
+David is a regular collaborator of Filipino theatre ensemble Sipat Lawin.
+He has scripted and co-devised Sipat productions including Are You Ready To Take The Law Into Your Own Hands?, Battalia Royale and Gobyerno.

 Too Many Weapons